judesamp/mail/README.md

 Testing Policy
 --------------

-Basically... we do BDD on Mail.
+Basically, we do BDD on Mail.
 No method gets written in Mail without a corresponding or covering spec.
 We expect as a minimum 100% coverage measured by RCov.
 While this is not perfect by any measure, it is pretty good.
 Additionally, all functional tests from TMail are to be passing before